Frank Thornton: Career

 In 1969, he starred in The Big Business Lark which ran for one season of thirteen episodes.
 This was not strictly a spin-off from The Navy Lark, other than being another "Lark" written by Lawrie Wyman.
 He continued to appear in films, mostly comedies, during the 1960s and 1970s, including Carry On Screaming!, The Early Bird, The Big Job, The Bed Sitting Room, Up the Chastity Belt, Some Will, Some Won't, A Funny Thing Happened on the Way to the Forum and No Sex Please, We're British, as well as television sitcom spin-offs.
 He appeared in The Private Life of Sherlock Holmes (1970) as the one-armed doorman for the Diogenes Club.
 In 1974, he made a rare dramatic appearance as Prince Albert in the second episode of Fall of Eagles.

 Thornton was best known for playing Captain Peacock in the long-running BBC comedy series Are You Being Served? from 1972 to 1985.
 He reprised his role for Grace & Favour from 1992 to 1993.
 In 1984 he starred as Sir John Treymane in the hit London musical Me and My Girl, earning rave reviews and an Olivier Award nomination.
 He also guest-starred in an episode of the BBC Radio series of Dad's Army entitled "Ten Seconds from Now" as the BBC producer Willoughby Maxwell-Troughton, who has to coordinate the chaotic platoon as it tries to broadcast to the nation in a morale-boosting Gang Show-style extravaganza.

 In 1980, he joined John Cleese in the BBC Television Shakespeare production of The Taming of the Shrew.
 In the 1990s, he appeared as The Major-General (Stanley) in a production of The Pirates Of Penzance at the London Palladium.

+Thornton also appeared in one of the BBC’s successful Saturday night shows Noel’s House Party as the long suffering neighbour or Noel Edmond’s.
+Appearing in 10 episodes between 1992-1994.
+His visits to Noel’s house in Crinkley bottom adding to the richness of this family entertainment hit.